x2-dmmd/x2/md/tutorials/4calculator.md

     cmp o == "D" "div a b c"
 ```

-Since you defined `c` as the answer of the equation, you can simply output it to the terminal.
-Using string interpolation and the `pop` operator, your can also use variables within your strings:
+Since you defined `c` as the answer to the equation, you can simply output it to the terminal.
+Using string interpolation and the `pop` operator, you can also use variables within your strings:

 ```xt
 :: Main